List of Responding Schools

 The Law School has several different public interest opportunities, such as our clinics and externships, for students to receive academic credit.

-The School of Law offers numerous courses for students seeking to focus on public interest advocacy.
-Our Litigation Skills Program, clinics and courses provide a wide array of opportunities for students with a commitment to public interest.
+The School of Law offers a Social Justice Concentration for students seeking to focus on public interest advocacy.
+The Litigation Skills Program, clinic and externships provide a wide array of opportunities for students to engage in public service.

 Students may receive academic credit for their public interest work through clinics, externships, and independent research opportunities.
 They may also choose to concentrate in the public interest related fields of health law and bioethics, human rights, and labor and employment.